arrow

 Tali AI: Voice Assistant for Clinicians

 Tali AI is a voice assistant that sits on top of any EHR, providing cross-platform functionality through voice.
+Positioned as an AI virtual assistant in healthcare, it lets clinicians query charts, dictate updates, and manage information across different systems without constantly switching screens.

 Notable Features: